jsmtaing/jsmtaing/README.md

 I'm an senior computer science undergrad at the University of Delaware.
 I currently have a concentration in Software Engineering, and a minor in Anthropology!
 Here's what I've been doing!

 ## Currently...
-- Finishing up Advanced Web Technologies, Human-Computer Interaction, & Senior Design courses at UDel.
+- Participating in the "Spin In" program at the University of Delaware.
 - Misc. personal projects.

 ## Experience